Adapting Contactless Check-In Solutions for Safe Reopening of Hotels Post-COVID

-Hotels that leverage contactless technologies will not only reduce cost, utilize their current staff resources to streamline processes, but also program each kiosk to easily create personalized offers that are customized to each guest-segment.
+Hotels that leverage contactless solutions will not only reduce cost, utilize their current staff resources to streamline processes, but also program each kiosk to easily create personalized offers that are customized to each guest-segment.

 In addition to these features, hotels are also making use of chatbots to let guests interact with the corresponding hotel executive for reporting any grievances.

 Dirk Izzo, President and General Manager of NCR Hospitality says, “From menus to payments, you have to evaluate everything a guest touches.”

 The hospitality sector is rooted in a high-touch tradition focusing mainly on their guests to make them feel at home.
 Keeping the current pandemic in mind, hotels are now opting for no-touch, self-service based customer service.